 In the yard

-At least some lessons need to be outside: nature studies, astronomy labs, some phys ed.
-(Need some fun ideas for outdoorsy non-athletic phys ed?
+At least some lessons need to be outside: nature studies, astronomy labs, some physical education (Need some fun ideas for outdoorsy non-athletic physical education?
 Check out this post.)
 Some homeschool high schoolers learn best if they are in the fresh air, even while they are working on typically indoor lessons like Algebra.

 On a field trip